arshad007hossain/Random-Image-generator-using-react-js/README.md

-# Random-Image-generator-using-react-js
+1. npm install

-click the button to change the image npm install
+3. click the button to change the image